laneslexicon/lexicon_documentation/docs/build.md

 This will create a static website in the subdirectory 'site'.
 The build config is in the file mkdocs.yml and the markdown files are in the 'doc' directory.

-The application help is built from the same markdown files that mkdocs uses, but is built using the script tools/buildhelp.pl.
-This script does the following:

-    runs 'markdown' on the required .md files to generate .html files runs 'qcollectiongenerator' against lexicon.qhcp to generate the actual help files

-You need to make sure that lexicon.qhcp and the perl script are kept in sync otherwise there will be missing html files.
 #### Running the application

 To run the application on the same machine as it was built you do not need to copy shared libraries.